 - Revise the 8 tactics outlined above.
 Acknowledge areas you’re doing well in and think a little harder on ones you’re not.

 - Focus on your own body image.
 What can you do in the short and long term to improve your respect and admiration for your body?

 - Vow to quit fad dieting and eating.
 Show children how to eat a sustainable, consistent diet in moderation.

 - Enjoy fun, physical exercise regularly by yourself and as a family and love your bodies for more than their appearance.

 - Surround yourself and your children with positivity.
-Refuse to criticise or be criticised.
+Refuse to criticize or be criticized.

-- Read ‘Amanda’s Big Dream’ with your children, and visit the website for a whole raft of helpful body image resources.
+- Read ‘Her Body Can’ with your children and enjoy the links in this article for a whole raft of helpful body image resources.

 - Do your own body image research.
-Check out these Ten Body Image Books from ‘A Mighty Girl’.
+Check out these 35 Body Image Books from ‘A Mighty Girl’.